mui/material-ui/docs/data/material/guides/migration-v4/migration-v4.md

 });
 ```

-If, however, you want to keep `variant="hover"`, run this codemod or configure theme default props.
+If, however, you want to keep `underline="hover"`, run this codemod or configure theme default props.

 ```sh
 npx @mui/codemod v5.0.0/link-underline-hover <path>